IRS Forms

 Three triggering events require Form 8979:

-- Revocation by the partnership: The partnership wants to remove the current PR and designate a new one.
-This requires IRS consent and a simultaneous or subsequent designation of a successor.
+• Revocation by the partnership: The partnership wants to remove the current PR and designate a new one.
+Checking Box 1 to designate the successor automatically revokes the prior designation; no separate IRS consent is required.

 What Form 8979 Is NOT Used For

 Form 8979 is not used for the initial designation of a partnership representative on the partnership’s annual return (Form 1065 – the PR designation there happens in the relevant section of the return itself).
 It is also not used to make the initial BBA election.
-Form 8979 is strictly a tool for managing PR changes during an active IRS audit proceeding.
-Using it outside that context will result in rejection.
+Form 8979 is the tool for changing, revoking, or documenting the resignation of a PR or DI mid-cycle, separate from the annual Form 1065 designation.

 The Designated Individual Requirement

 If the designated PR is an entity (not a natural person), the partnership must also designate a specific “designated individual” who will act as the PR’s human contact point with the IRS.
+When an individual (not an entity) is the PR, by contrast, there is no designated individual, and the form’s Part II note directs you to leave the designated-individual lines blank.
 Both the entity PR and the designated individual must be identified on Form 8979.
 This requirement catches some practitioners off-guard when the partnership’s managing entity – an LLC or GP entity – is named as PR without identifying the human representative.

 How to Complete Form 8979, Section by Section